 I used to work on the railroad, how do I know if I was exposed to asbestos?

 The railroad industry in general was a heavy user of asbestos throughout most of the twentieth century.
-Steam locomotives and some diesels locomotives were insulated with asbestos.
+Steam locomotives and some diesel locomotives were insulated with asbestos.
 Insulation was commonly used on and around locomotives, boxcars and cabooses, refrigeration units, pipes in and around the locomotive cabs, and steam and hot water lines.
 Asbestos was also commonly used by railroad workers in packing, rope, cement, gaskets, and in floor tiles for passenger cars.
-Railroad brakes pads and clutch linings also commonly contained asbestos.
+Railroad brake pads and clutch linings also commonly contained asbestos.
 Doran & Murphy has worked with railroad employees in every craft and is knowledgeable about the various sources of asbestos exposure faced by persons in those crafts.

 For years I worked around products that contained asbestos and now I have been diagnosed with cancer.
 However, I also used to smoke cigarettes.
 Does this mean I cannot bring a claim?

 No. Epidemiologic studies have established tobacco smoke and asbestos exposures synergistically interact to enhance cancer risks.
 While those companies responsible for exposing individuals to asbestos often defend lawsuits by blaming the individual’s tobacco use exclusively, a knowledgeable attorney and the medical doctor can present these synergy studies, which have been accepted by courts throughout the country.

 Diesel fuel is widely sold and used throughout the country, how can it be unsafe?